Imam Mohammad Ibn Saud Islamic University: Student Aid and Housing

-The university offers science and health major students 990 SR/month (264 $), and humanities students 840 SR/month (224 $), a 75% discount on foreign books, and fully furnished residences at the university housing/hostels complex, food within the university restaurant, free medical treatment, and full return tickets to their home country.
+The university offers science and health major students 990 SR/month ($264), and humanities students 840 SR/month ($224), a 75% discount on foreign books, and fully furnished residences at the university housing/hostels complex, food within the university restaurant, free medical treatment, and full return tickets to their home country.

 The university library is the Prince Sultan Library For Science and Knowledge.
 The library was founded in 1952, and was shared with a variety of schools in the city.
 The library is a partner of the World Digital Library.

 Curriculum

 The university is organized into fourteen colleges.
-The fourteen colleges focus on: Shari'ah, Islam, Arabic language, social sciences, advocacy and media studies, language and translation, computer science and information science, economics and administrative sciences, formal science, medicine, and engineering.
+The fourteen colleges focus on: Shari'ah, Da'wah, Arabic, social sciences, media studies, language and translation, computer science and information science, economics and administrative sciences, formal science, medicine, and engineering.
 The University is home to the Institute of Translation and Arabization, a facility dedicated to the translation of Arabic texts to foreign languages, and translation of foreign language texts into Arabic (Arabization).